 - Can’t use a resistance band with this for assisted pull ups

-A power tower is already an incredible tool when it comes to improving your fitness.
+A decent tower is already an incredible tool when it comes to improving your fitness.
 This power tower by HOMCOM, however, will add even more versatility to your workouts.
-It comes with resistance bands—so you can target your biceps and help create strong sculpted arms.

 - Adjustable height